-After I have collected your test materials, please sit quietly until the unit has ended.

-After I have collected your test materials, you may read a book or other allowable materials until the unit has ended.
+SAY OPTION A ~ After I have collected your test materials, please sit quietly until the section has ended.
+OPTION B After I have collected your test materials, I will dismiss you.
+OPTION C After I have collected your test materials, you may read a book or other allowable materials until the section has ended.

-You will have . . .
+(SAY) You will have

-(Select the unit being administered)
+(Select the section being administered)

-Grade 3 Unit 1: 75 minutes
+Grade 3 Section 1: 75 minutes

-Grade 3 Unit 2: 75 minutes
+Grade 3 Section 2: 75 minutes

+Grade 3 Section 3: 75 minutes

-. . .to complete this unit.
+to complete this section.
 I will let you know when you have 10 minutes of testing time left.

+Turn to the next page.
+You may begin working now.